tylerthejester/Styled-ToDo-List/README.md

 ## How to run

-• For this repo to your GitHub <br />
+• Fork this repo to your GitHub <br />
 • Clone your repo <br />
 • Run your cloned files with any localhost that you set up on your computer